American Red Cross, Louisville Area Chapter

 Tri-County Community Action Agency, Inc.

 Provides a range of housing and recovery-oriented supportive services for adults with mental illness.
-Services include crisis stabilization, case management, peer support and behavioral health therapy.
+Services include crisis stabilization, case management, peer support supported employment and behavioral health therapy.

 Wesley House Community Services